 For students who want to pursue higher education after high school graduation, visit the Iowa College Access Network (ICAN) YouTube Channel to check out their tip of the week.
 Each week ICAN releases a video tip for students preparing for life after high school.
 Subscribe to the channel today and prepare yourself for a bright future in higher education.

-Future Ready DSM, powered by The Partnership, is a regional campaign with the goal that 75 percent of the region's adults have postsecondary degrees, certificates or other credentials by 2025 to align with workforce needs.
+Future Ready DSM, powered by The Partnership, is a regional campaign with the goal that 75% of the region's adults have postsecondary degrees, certificates or other credentials by 2025 to align with workforce needs.